iCHAIT/NUS-Courses-pdf/README.md

     Parse html and extract relevant data
     Write this data to master html file

+### script3 - download_info.py

+* Extract all relevant info at IVLE
+* Dump it into a master html file

 ### Convert html to pdf

 Finally, convert master html file to pdf via pandoc.

+### TODO

+* Generate master PDF!!
+* FInd a way to merge module information and slides - Should be doable..!!
+* On the IVLE portal, information does not exist for some of the modules,check with seniors
+* If information for some course does not exist, fetch it from course catalogue? - Would be tough anyway.
+* Merge timetable and corresponding course information - Tough!!
+* Code Refactoring and stramlining..|| Make it more efficient..!!
+* Discuss potential network issues with Shadab, from NUS.